aaron-cole/SPECTRE/README.md

   - Maybe more... who knows how far this will go.

 ## NOTICE
-We are currently in the ALPHA phase.
+We are currently in the BETA phase.
 I encourage all that try and use it to open an issue or such.